feather-design-system/feather-design-system/docs/Components/List/README.md

 ### Slots

-- `default` - main content of the item.
+- `default` - main content of the item
-- `icon` - left aligned icons should be placed here.
+- `icon` - left aligned icons should be placed here

 ### Events

-- `update:modelValue` called when modelValue is updated.
+- `update:modelValue` - called when modelValue is updated

-## FeatherListHeader
+## ListHeader

 A styled header to be used in a list.

 ### Slots

-- `default` - main content of the item.
+- `default` - main content of the item

-## FeatherListSeparator
+## ListSeparator

 Used to provide separation in a list.